pheelwell/Gaia/🌐Worldbuilding/Nether Plane/Gods/Varuún.md

 - Associated  Element : Undeath
 - Virtue : Knowledge / Wisdom

-> [!quote] "Varuún, the Death, whispers secrets from beyond the veil.
-Embrace the wisdom of undeath and unlock mysteries lost to the living."
+> [!quote] "You are mortal?
+Soon we will meet in the nether!"

 ## Overview
 Varuún, known as The Death, is a deity of death and undeath, associated with the element of Undeath.
 Worshipers seek knowledge and wisdom through their connection to this enigmatic deity.